raspberrypi/documentation/configuration/raspi-config.md

 <a name="audio"></a>
 #### Audio

 Force audio out through HDMI or a 3.5mm jack.
-Read more about [audio configuration](audio-config.md).
+Read more on the [audio configuration documentation page](audio-config.md).

 <a name="update"></a>
 #### Update